 This is basic!
 Don’t be shy!
 Give it a try because it is free.
-Remember that some teachers are very sensitive when it comes to this matter.
-They most likely want to be recognized especially by the newbies.
-Sometimes, missing to greet anyone even causes a big unresolved issue in the work place.
-So for you not to offend anyone and for you to spread positive vibes, greet everyone with enthusiasm!
+Remember that some teachers are sensitive when it comes to this matter.
+They most likely want to be recognized primarily by the newbies.
+Sometimes, missing to greet anyone even causes a big unresolved issue in the workplace.
+So for you not to offend anyone and for you to spread positive vibes, welcome everyone with enthusiasm!

-In addition, everyday greetings can also reduce the awkwardness in the workplace… plus… it cheers up everyone!
+Also, everyday greetings can also reduce the awkwardness in the workplace plus it cheers up everyone!

 3. DON’T BE OVERWHELMED BY WORK

-Yes, you want everything to go on very well and you do not like the good impression of your co-teachers to change that is why you keep yourself busy working even when you are at home already.
-You almost think about work for 24 hours and that can be draining.
-Remember that you will be able to do a lot of paper work while giving your best on teaching in the first few months, but then you will find yourself feeling tired and drained already.
-So be gentle to yourself and make sure you maintain a good balance between working, socializing, relaxing, and resting.
-The more balance you feel about these 4 activities, the more you feel positive at work.
+Yes, you want everything to go on very well, and you do not like the good impression of your co-teachers to change that is why you keep yourself busy working even when you are at home already.
+You almost think about work for 24 hours, and that can be draining.
+Remember that you will be able to do a lot of paperwork while giving your best on teaching in the first few months, but then you will find yourself feeling tired and drained already.
+So be gentle to yourself and make sure you maintain the right balance between working, socializing, relaxing, and resting.
+The more balance you feel about these four activities, the more you think positive at work.

 4. EXPECT TO HEAR SOME GOSSIP BUT DON’T INVOLVE YOURSELF

-Ooops!
+Oops!
 This is very common!
 Do not trust anyone yet.
 It might seem nice that some of your co-teachers let you hear the gossip they are talking about and they might want you to be a part of their group but think twice!
-Often, gossip becomes the reason why some teachers transfer from one school to another.
-Never ever involve yourself in such thing because you are PROFESSIONAL.
-Besides, a good person or a good friend is not someone who speak foul of others.
+Often, chatter becomes the reason why some teachers transfer from one school to another.
+Never involve yourself in such a thing because you are PROFESSIONAL.
+Besides, the right person or a good friend is not someone who speak foul of others.

 5. PREPARE YOUR SPEECH

 Just in case your head teacher or superior introduces you to everyone!
-A well-thought self-introduction can give a good impression to your colleagues but “WAG MASYADONG GALINGAN” because teachers might think otherwise.
+A well-thought self-introduction can give an excellent impression to your colleagues but “WAG MASYADONG GALINGAN” because teachers might think otherwise.
 Just be natural.

 6. PREPARE YOUR LESSON PLAN